 Final Result: Completed—I can’t find or remember all the media mentions I had in 2016, but it’s certainly more than 12.

 I also slightly changed this goal from guest posts to include podcast interviews and radio interviews.
 Here are some of the guest posts and interviews I did in 2016.

-- Freedom Money – The Road to Financial Freedom (guest post)
+- Freedom Mindset – The Road to Financial Freedom (guest post)